dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Religion is scalable cult

++ “Create with the heart; build with the mind.” ― Criss Jami, Killosophy

 + "Too old am I to be content with play; Too young to be untroubled by desire."
 Goethe's Faust.

 + Use the right tool for the job.Some times the right tool is time, some times its humans and some times its money.